Signs that preach Progress in Startups

 3. If you’re observing month to month financial growth, you must be doing something right.

 I’m not talking extreme numbers.
 You definitely don’t want to shoot for 50 percent net profit increase in the first 60 days of business.
 That just doesn’t make sense.
 But, even just a minimal increase goes a long way.
 Long story short?
 You don’t want being in the red to become a trend.

 4. There is a complete sense of transparency in the workplace.

 Want to encourage better individual performance?
 Keep all employees in the loop, especially when it comes to long term decision making.
 Don’t forget to ask the question, “So, what do you think?”
 This helps every single employee feel like they’re a part of something bigger than just the day to day grind.
 For the most part, there should be no secrets.

 5. There’s an accountability towards the greater good.

 Your employees all prioritize “we” over “me.”
 It’s not about what can you do for us, it’s about what we can do for the company.
 In that, each individual also walks away with personal satisfaction.
 Remember, you want to prioritize the word “team.”
-Your startup will go nowhere fast if you can’t make morale and group performance an obligation.
+Progress in a startup will go nowhere fast if one can’t make morale and group performance an obligation.